CoAxLab/azad/README.md

 - Peterson, E.J., Muyesser, N.A., Verstynen, T. & Dunovan, K. 2018.
 Keep it Stupid Simple, ArXiv 1809.03406.
 Available at: https://arxiv.org/abs/1809.03406.

 We tried a {`good`, `bad`} heuristic, where complex `Q(s,a)` values get mapped to either `good` or `bad` classes.
-We use these classes to transfer knowledge to new games.
+We use these classes, in combination with an imagination module, to transfer knowledge to new games.
 Using this network we studied a partial combinatorial game, Wythoff's game, and some of its relatives.

 # Values